-David Parker grew up and studied in Dunedin, graduating with a BCom/LLB from the University of Otago.
+David Parker grew up and studied in Dunedin, graduating with a BCom/LLB from the University of Otago, while at the same time helping to found the Dunedin Community Law Centre.
 He had a long career in business and law before being elected to Parliament as Labour Member of Parliament in the former electorate of Otago in 2002.

-David has three children, and spends time in his hometown of Dunedin, and in Auckland with his partner Barbara.
+David has three adult children.
+He spends time in his hometown of Dunedin, and in Auckland with his partner Barbara.